colinyjchung/darkdragons/content/post/mildred.md

 More dungeon crawling.
 Slane finds a tomb room, cracks up the graves and finds four skeletal remains all with interesting armor on them.
 But LC is tying his shoe and completely ignores what I read out.
 So now nobody remembers what the armor is.

 They make it upstairs.
 Raw Skull meets a blackjack playing ghost in the servants quarters.
 Not being very smart, he sits down to wager with the ghost.
 Somehow, he wins himself a pair of very lux riding boots.
-They arrive at the art gallery and see diamond-shaped panes of glass (it's a clue that refers to the portrait).
+They arrive at the art gallery and see diamond-shaped panes of glass (it's a clue that refers to the dining room portrait).
 They find a museum and see mummified body parts.
 Wrenn and Squidward find Helmut Halfsword hiding in the stairs.
 It's the fighter they had bumped into when they were first traveling to Ool Krut.

 Helmut explains that he's been trapped in this house for two weeks now.
 They had stolen the giant's goose, him and two of his party.
 He wants nothing but to get out of this house safely.
 Both Wrenn and Squidward cast _dimension door_ to help him out, but both fail.
 So now Helmut has joined the party.
 They eventually bump into Slane wandering through the art gallery.